 Except for the low pass filter, you should make all other boosts and cuts incrementally, by boosting or cutting just a few decibels at a time until you find the much sought-after ‘sweet spot’.
 Listen to how each adjustment affects the guitar in the mix to know how many decibels to boost or cut at each given frequency range.

 The suggestions below are starting points only, no two acoustic guitars ever really sound identical and the decisions you make when mixing often lead to choices underpinned by your initial starting points.
 Remember, while there are tried and tested methodologies that can be followed your most valuable piece of equipment you have at your disposal are your ears.
 So look after them!
 If you feel you are losing objectivity after mixing for an extended period take a break and come back with a fresh perspective.

-Begin the process by applying a high pass filter.
-This cuts frequencies from 0Hz-80Hz.
+Begin the process by applying a low pass filter.
+This cuts frequencies from 0Hz to approx. 80Hz.
 By cutting this range, you will create room for additional instruments e.g. a bass guitar or a kick drum, allowing it to more easily punch through and add depth to the mix.